noyankurrd/Kruskal-Algorithm/README.md

 🧪 Troubleshooting

-❌ Error: QuantumRenderer: no suitable pipeline found This means JavaFX native libraries weren’t loaded.
+❌ Error: QuantumRenderer: no suitable pipeline found
+This means JavaFX native libraries weren’t loaded.

-✅ You must run the .jar using --module-path pointing to the correct lib/ directory and add the required modules like shown above.
+✅ Fix: You must run the `.jar` with `--module-path` pointing to the correct `lib/` directory and include `--add-modules` as shown above.

 ---